vincentleeuwen/python-cooking-with-objects/README.md

 ### 1. Add a price field to the dish

 - add a price to the arguments of the initializer of the dish class
-- assign the price to a instance variable
+- assign the price to an instance variable

 ### 2. Add a price to all the dishes on the menu